seejwy/skapi-doc/database/README.md

 ```

 :::warning NOTE
-It is not possible to query multiple tags in a single call.
+It's not possible to query multiple tags in a single call.
+If you need to query multiple tags, you should fetch them individually using separate API calls.
+This limitation is intentional to prioritize scalability in the design of the skapi database.

-If you need to query multiple tags, you should fetch them individually, as shown in this example:
+For example, to query albums with the tag 'Experimental', you can use the `getRecord()` method as follows:
 ```js
 let experimental = skapi.getRecord({
     table: "Albums",